mishide/Springboard/Capstone_1/readme.md

 Recommendations
 ========================================================
-<small>I recommend Support Vector Machine with either ADASYN or SMOTE-TL method for upsampling.
-The choice between these two methods depends on the sensitivity requirements for false negatives and positives.
-Using ADASYN it can be expected to have rarely, if ever, false negative results, there will however be 3 more false positive contained in every 100 samples.
+<small>I recommend Logistic Regression using ADASYN upsampling.
+This model results in a reduction of error of >2%. while including a sensitivity that reduces false negatives.
+For this model 0 false negatives were observed.
 My past experience in healthcare research leads me to lean toward ADASYN and avoid false negatives.
 However, 10 out of 100 false positives could reduce confidence in results and lead to additional costs in follow-up testing.
 This decision betweenn the 2 sampling methods would require feedback from decision makers.
+Due to the linear nature of Logistic Regression, I would recommend additonal testing with Support Vector Machine running tandem with Logistic Regression.
+Logistic regressions linear nature causes it to be more sensitive to extreme values and outliers, I suspect with ore testing and training the SVM may perform better and more consistently overall due to a flexible boundry that can adjust to extremes without skewing other data points.

 Future Development